ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 initialized pointing straight up at the sky.
 Unfortunately, this orientation is not very useful for reflecting sunlight from the sun onto the receiver located in the south (see the aim point above).

-Therefore, we make use of our knowledge regarding the
+Therefore, we make use of our knowledge regarding the heliostats'

-- position of the heliostats,
+- positions,
 - aim points, and
 - kinematics model

-to align the heliostats in an optimal orientation for reflection.
+to align them in an optimal orientation for reflection.
 To perform this orientation, we need an incident ray direction, i.e., a direction vector originating from the light source and pointing towards the heliostat field.
 ``ARTIST`` can accommodate heliostats with various kinematics and actuator types.
 Since each kinematics type and actuator type computes the orientations of aligned heliostats slightly differently, we need to separate the heliostats into ``HeliostatGroup`` objects. ``ARTIST`` handles this grouping automatically.